JupiterM/Angular16Motoko/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+And remember...the power of the Internet Computer is inside you!